NielsB95/APIGateway/README.md

 # APIGateway
-An api gateway written in C#
+An api gateway written in C# for microservice.